neverfap-deluxe/nfd-api/ebook/bible/bible.md

 ### In particular, that nothing is ever important enough to self-harm or do harm.

- You see, you're not preventing anything positive here by learning to let go and assume everything is unimportant - primarily because there was nothing positive to begin with.
+ You see, you're not preventing anything positive here by learning to let go and assume everything is unimportant, primarily because there was nothing positive to begin with.
 If all you know is self-destructive behaviours, which in most cases is true, then detaching from them certainly isn't a negative thing.
 Oh, but what if there are some constructive behaviuors in the mix, you might say?
 Well, that's also irrelevant because in actual fact, what we are doing here is much more profound than that promoting certain behaviours.
 Instead, what we are doing is learning to calm down and get ourselves to a point of non-reaction.
 You see, the problem in most cases when we're irrational or feeling compulsive is that we develop this desire to react in some way.
 In a lot of cases it's instinctual.
 We feel awful.
 We feel obliged to do something about it, only to end up relapsing or doing something harmful like eat an entire bag of chips.

 ### However what people don't realise is that in 90% of cases, the correct thing to do is not react.